"FlexWhere is useful for both users and management in our hospital"

 “FlexWhere provides us with data so we don't have to invest in expensive inflexible bricks immediately”

-"It became clear that of our 4,000 workspaces, 850 are structurally vacant at combined peak times.
-Suppose you had to build a building with 850 such workspaces, you would lose about 25 million.
-Of course, there is a big difference between 'downsizing internally' and building an expensive new building."
+"It became clear that of our 4,000 workspaces, 850 are structurally unoccupied at combined peak times.
+Imagine you had to build a building with such 850 workspaces, you would lose about 25 million.
+There is, of course, a big difference between 'downsizing internally' and building an expensive new building."

 "The app indicated that certain areas have notable peak and off-peak times, which allowed for a better distribution and allowed us to increase capacity.
 We currently have 4,000 workstations in the app, but after future renovation and new construction, we will scale up to about 10,000."